bclement14/EchoScribe/README.md

 EchoScribe started as a personal quest with a perhaps ambitious goal: I wanted to transcribe my D&D group's recorded sessions, dreaming of potentially weaving those adventures into a novel someday.

 Like many D&D groups using Discord, we used the **[Craig bot](https://craig.chat/)** 🐻, which provides separate audio tracks for each speaker – a feature that proved crucial later on.
-My first attempts, however, involved manually chunking the audio using tools like Audacity and trying basic transcription models.
-The results weren't great, especially handling the long, awkward silences common in tabletop recordings.
+My first attempts, however, involved manually chunking the audio using tools like Audacity and trying [Whisper](https://github.com/openai/whisper) transcription model.
+The results weren't great, especially handling the silences on each speaker recording corresponding to other speakers talking (sometime there are more silences than actual speach).

 Discovering **[WhisperX](https://github.com/m-bain/whisperX)** was a significant step forward.
 My initial experiments focused on simplifying the input by using a *merged* audio track and leveraging WhisperX's built-in diarization (`--diarize`) to separate speakers.
 Unfortunately, I found this approach yielded lower transcription accuracy compared to using the separate tracks from Craig.
 Furthermore, the automatic speaker identification often wasn't reliable enough for the clean, speaker-attributed script I needed.